mongodb/specifications/source/client-side-encryption/tests/README.rst

 Each test case configures a ``MongoClient`` with automatic encryption (named ``client_encrypted``).

+Each test must assert the number of unique ``MongoClient``s created.
+This can be accomplished by capturing ``TopologyOpeningEvent``, or by checking command started events for a client identifier (not possible in all drivers).

 Running a test case
 ```````````````````
 - Create a ``MongoClient`` named ``client_encrypted`` configured as follows: